rocky-linux/documentation/docs/books/incus_server/08-snapshots.md

     So always delete snapshots with the container running.

-In the chapters that follow you will:
+In the chapters that follow, you will:

 * set up the process of creating snapshots automatically
-* set up expiration of a snapshot so that it goes away after a certain length of time
+* set up the expiration of a snapshot so that it goes away after a certain length of time
-* set up auto refreshing of snapshots to the snapshot server
+* set up auto-refreshing of snapshots to the snapshot server